OpenSLO/OpenSLO/CONTRIBUTING.md

 Use the button `Join our Slack` from the official website [openslo.com](https://openslo.com/).

-## Making a pull request
+## Submitting a pull request

-Please make a fork of the repo, and summit a PR from there.
+Please create a fork of this repository and summit a PR from there.
 More information can be found [here](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).

 This project uses [Devbox](https://github.com/jetify-com/devbox) for its development environment.